benjaminrclark/cate/src/main/docs/DarwinCoreArchve.md

   ensures that data is imported in a consistent way.
 Translation to DwC/A from another format may be lossy, but import from DwC/A is not.
   CATE can operate as an a

+Import Process:

+Any File -> DwC/A -> DwC/A + resourcesync

+e.g. DwC/A is the canonical representation of data, and DwC/A + resourcesync is the "patch" being applied to this database.
+Implies a point in time, which suggests locking.

+Annotations

+Batch Axis
+JobExecution
+	StepExecution
+		Item
+			Only one item annotation per item per step e.g. either skipInRead
+                        readError
+                        processError
+                        skipInProcess
+                        writeError (multiple items in single tx)
+                        skipInWrite
+Data Axis
+	File
+		Row (Item)

+# Copy input archive in from url to upload bucket

+fileTransferSystem.copyFileOut(/tmp/cate/random_filename.zip,upload://random_filename.zip)

+# Copy from upload bucket to local machine

+fileTransferSystem.copyFileIn(upload://random_filename.zip, /tmp/cate/random_filename.zip)

+# Unpack

+archiveUnpackingTasklet.unzip(/tmp/cate/random_filename.zip, /tmp/cate/working_dir)

+# Validate Format e.g. is this a valid DwC/A?
+	meta.xml exists?
+	eml.xml? exists (optional)
+	meta.xml valid?
+        Core File exists?
+        Extension Files exist?
+	meta and files agree (column numbers)?
+# Does the DwC/A declare a dataset? and if it does, does the dataset declare an identifier? this should be in the eml file as the identifier of the dataset
+  If the dataset exists in the database
+    Then we should have some idea about how to distinguish records which belong to this database vs records which are referenced - by knowing the databases identifier prefix.
+    # Filter out objects which dont belong - i.e. which have an identifier format which is not the same as the datasets.
+    # Or filter out data types according to another set of rules e.g. for this dataset exclude x, y, and z types
+# Does the DwC/A declare any other datasets?
+Do they already exist in the database?
+# ResourceSync

+DwCA to ResourceSync
+-1) Mark Relationship or entity e.g. for images we call insert into lookup (object_id, object_type, other_object_id, other_object_type, job_id, date_time, authority_id, type, code, record_type) select i.id, 'Image', t.id, 'Taxon', :jobId, :dateTime, :authorityId, 'Warn', 'Absent', 'Image' from image i join image_taxon i_t on (i.id = i_t.image_id) join taxon t on (i_t.taxon_id = t.id) where i.authority_id = :authority
+1) Identify creates / updates (based on modified time) & deletes (missing items) d2) Identify deleted joins - for the skipped and updated any-to-manys,
+2) Order by max(created,updated) deletes go at the end.
+Sort DwCA file in this way too (as it is not guarenteed to be in order) and filter out the unchanged lines
+3) Duplicate change list entries for multiple rows
+3) Iterate over changelist & file using composite item reader two underlying readers called in order changeListEntry = changeListReader.read()

+ if(!changeListEntry.type().equals(ChangeType.DELETE)) {
+    // insert or update records
+ } else {
+    // skip to delete
+ }